10 Best Budget Gaming Laptops of 2017

 The next consideration is heat dissipation.
 Once a graphics card kicks into high gear, it generates a lot of heat, which needs to be absorbed and ejected from the system.
 This is done a few different ways, normally by using copper heat pipes, heat spreaders and heat sinks, in conjunction with a high volume fan to move hot air out of the system.
 In premium laptops, water cooling solutions are often employed, but this is much less common in laptops, and is more relevant to gaming desktop PCs.

 These added components add additional complexity and cost to a laptop, so manufacturers will often include only a very basic and rudimentary GPU that is physically soldered onto the motherboard, as part of the system’s chipset.
-These graphics cards have difficulty rendering graphics in 3D and are more suited to 2D applications such as productivity suites like Microsoft Office and internet browsing, or watching videos online.
+These graphics cards have difficulty rendering graphics in 3D and are more suited to 2D applications such as productivity suites like Microsoft Office and internet browsing (click here for a full guide on wifi adaptors), or watching videos online.

 Luckily for you though, we have put together a decent list of some of the best in budget gaming laptops, so that you, the consumer, can make the best decision when selecting your budget gaming laptop.